Optimisation of time-ordered processes in the finite and asymptotic regime: Problems with time-ordered operations

-Consider thus a FSA $A$, with states denoted by $\sigma\in\Sigma$, with $|\Sigma|=d$, inputs $y\in Y$ and outputs $b\in B$.
+Consider thus an FSA $A$, with states denoted by $\sigma\in\Sigma$, with $|\Sigma|=d$, inputs $y\in Y$ and outputs $b\in B$.
 We assume that the automaton is described by the (unknown) transition matrix $P(\sigma_{k+1},b_k|\sigma_k, y_k)$.
-Let $Q$ be a known time-dependent process, with internal state denoted by $t$, and inputs (outputs) denoted by $z$ ($c$).
-The (known) transition matrix of this process at time-steps $k=2,...,N$ is $Q_k(t_{k},c_k |t_{k-1}, z_{k-1})$.
+Let $Q$ be a known time-dependent process, with an internal state denoted by $t$, and inputs (outputs) denoted by $z$ ($c$).
+The (known) transition matrix of this process at time steps $k=2,...,N$ is $Q_k(t_{k},c_k |t_{k-1}, z_{k-1})$.
 Each state $t_k$ of the process is associated with a reward $\alpha_k(t_k)$.
-At time-step $1$, state and output $t_1, c_{1}$ are generated by the distribution $Q_1(t_1, c_{1})$.
-Now, let us couple $Q$ with $A$, in the following way (see also Figure \ref{fig:coupling} for an illustration): after $Q$ generates $t_1, c_{1}$, we input $c_{1}$ in the automaton $A$, i.e., we let $y_1=c_{1}$.
+At time step $1$, the state and output $t_1, c_{1}$ are generated by the distribution $Q_1(t_1, c_{1})$.
+Now, let us couple $Q$ with $A$, in the following way (see also Fig.~\ref{fig:coupling} for an illustration): after $Q$ generates $t_1, c_{1}$, we input $c_{1}$ in the automaton $A$, i.e., we let $y_1=c_{1}$.
 The automaton then transitions through $P$ to a state $\sigma_1$, outputting $b_1$.
 This output is further input into the process $Q$ (by letting $z_1=b_1$), which in turn generates $t_2,c_2$ through $Q_2$, and so on.
-At time-step $N$ we consider the sum of all rewards \be \sum_{k=1}^N\alpha_k(t_k). \ee Our goal is to maximize the expectation value of the total reward over all $d$-state automata $A$.
+At time step $N$ we consider the sum of all rewards, \be \sum_{k=1}^N\alpha_k(t_k). \ee Our goal is to maximize the expectation value of the total reward over all $d$-state automata $A$.

-Note that by convexity, the best strategy is for the automaton to be initialized in a specific state $\sigma_0=\bar{\sigma}_0$ rather than a distribution thereof.\footnote{It doesn't matter which of the initial states is chosen as these choices are equivalent up to relabelling.} Hence, fixing the initial state, the optimal automaton is fully characterised in terms of the transition matrix $P$ that maximizes the expected reward.
+Note that by convexity, the best strategy is for the automaton to be initialized in a specific state $\sigma_0=\bar{\sigma}_0$ rather than a distribution thereof \footnote{It doesn't matter which of the initial states is chosen as these choices are equivalent up to relabeling.}.
+Hence, fixing the initial state, the optimal automaton is fully characterized in terms of the transition matrix $P$ that maximizes the expected reward.

+This problem can be mathematically rephrased in a way that will prove useful later.
+Namely, the coupled systems $A$ and $Q$ can be regarded as a single dynamical system the internal state $s_k$ of which at time step $k$ corresponds to the probability distribution of the triple $(t_k, c_{k}, \sigma_k)$, i.e., $s_k:= p_k(t_k, c_{k}, \sigma_k)$.
+The evolution of this system from one time step to the next follows the equation of motion